Here are some common Last Will and Testament Myths and Misconceptions:

 I can only bequeath my assets to my Statutory Heirs.

 You can appoint whomever you wish to be the beneficiary of the Will, not just the statutory heirs.
-It can be any person such as your friend or your colleague.
-You can as well consider a juristic person such as organization, foundation, school, or temple.
+It can be any person, such as a friend or a colleague.
+You can as well consider a juristic person, such as an organization, foundation, school, or temple.

 I can bequeath the house that my Thai spouse and I acquired after our marriage to my beneficiary.

-Marital assets acquired after the official marriage registration are deemed as joint assets or Sinsomrod.
-Both spouses have their equal rights of the house ownership.
-Therefore, in such case, you can only bequeath 50% of the asset.
+Marital assets acquired after the official marriage registration are deemed joint assets, or Sinsomrod.
+Both spouses have equal rights to asset ownership.
+Therefore, in such a case, you can only bequeath 50% of the asset.

 My Executor can immediately manage all my assets in my Last Will and Testament after my death.

-According to the Thai law, even with or without the Will, the Executor must receive the Court Order first.
-The Executor must submit the petition to the Court in order to have the Court appoint him/her as the official Executor.
-After receiving the Court Order, the Executor can afterwards use this document to execute the wishes expressed in your Will.
+According to Thai law, even with or without the Will, the Executor must receive the Court Order first.
+The Executor must submit the petition to the Court in order to have the Court appoint him or her as the official Executor.
+After receiving the Court Order, the Executor can use this document to execute the wishes expressed in your Will.